-The film, as shown in most countries, had the song "Yerushalayim Shel Zahav" - Jerusalem of Gold - at the end.
-When the film was shown in Israel, audiences laughed at this, as this song was written after the 1967 war as a pop song.
-They then re-dubbed the song "Eli Eli," which was written by Hannah Sennesh during World War Two over the end.
+The film, as shown in most countries, had the song "Yerushalayim Shel Zahav"--Jerusalem of Gold--at the end.
+When it was shown in Israel audiences laughed at this, as this song was written after the 1967 war as a pop song.
+The producers then re-dubbed the song "Eli Eli," which was written by Hannah Senesh during World War Two, over the end.
 However, some criticized this decision as a misinterpretation of the scene, since the song serves as a lead-in to a scene that takes place in modern-day Israel (long after the release of "Yerushalayim Shel Zahav") not during the Holocaust.

-When we see the Jews marching across the bridge into the ghetto, this is not the direction they would have walked in real life.
-There was a large modern radio tower exists in direct view when walking in the correct historical direction across the bridge into the Krakow ghetto.
+When we see the Jews marching across the bridge into the ghetto, this is not the direction they would have walked in real-life.
+There was a large modern radio tower in direct view when walking in the correct historical direction across the bridge into the Krakow ghetto.